ndennler/ndennler.github.io/index.md

 ---

 <p>
-  I am Nathan Dennler, a final-year Ph.D.
-Candidate studying Human-Robot Interaction at the University of Southern California.
-I reside in the <a href="https://icaros.usc.edu/">Interactive and Collaborative Autonomous Robotics (ICAROS) Lab</a> and the <a href="https://uscinteractionlab.web.app/">Interaction Lab</a>.
-I am co-advised by <a href="https://stefanosnikolaidis.net/">Stefanos Nikolaidis</a> and <a href="http://maja-mataric.web.app">Maja Matarić</a>.
-I explore how robots can adapt to different end-users to maximally align with their individual social and functional goals.
+  I am Nathan Dennler, a Human-Robot Interaction researcher.
+I received my PhD from the University of Southern California, where I was co-advised by <a href="https://stefanosnikolaidis.net/">Stefanos Nikolaidis</a> and <a href="http://maja-mataric.web.app">Maja Matarić</a>.
+I explore how robots can adapt to different users to maximally assist them with their individual social and functional goals.
 </p>

 <p>